About us

 We envision to be the go-to scientific network for decision-makers.

-DDP Coordination
+DDP Secretariat

 The DDP initiative is led by IDDRI (Institute for Sustainable Development and International Relations), a leading think tank on international governance for sustainable development.
 IDDRI has been involved in the development of the DDP approach since 2014.
 The DDP is an example of the Institute’s approach, which promotes domestic and international debates that enrich each other.
 IDDRI ensures synergies between the DDP initiative and international debates on climate change, sustainable development and finance for development.